 "What."

-"Today's meeting was such a help.
-Things go so much faster when you're there."
+"Today's meeting really helped.
+Things go so much faster when you're there, Kaiba."

 Seto's eyebrow moved fractionally.
 That was all.

-"Is that everything?
-If you have nothing else, go home."
+"Is that all?
+If you've no business, go home."

-Yugi kept his smile and glanced sideways at Atem.
+Yugi kept the smile in place and glanced sideways at Atem.

 "Something seems off."